Skip to Content

 Ushuaia, Argentina, The Southernmost city on earth

-The Andes also offer incredible mountaineering opportunities, with some of the highest peaks outside of the Himalayas.
+The Andes Mountains also have world-class skiing during the winter (June-August).
+Some of the most popular ski resorts in South America are located in Argentina and Chile.
+The Andes also offer incredible mountain climbing.
+Here, you’ll find some of the highest peaks outside of the Himalayas.
 Aconcagua, the highest peak in South America, is a popular destination for climbers.
-There are plenty of climbing opportunities in Patagonia.
+There are endless climbing opportunities in Patagonia.

-The Death Road, located in Bolivia, is one of the world’s most dangerous roads.
-The narrow dirt road descends 3,600 meters over a 64-km stretch, offering breathtaking views of the surrounding mountains and jungle.
-It’s a popular destination for thrill-seekers who want to cycle down the famous road.
+The Death Road, in Bolivia, is a narrow dirt road that descends 3,600 meters over a 64-km stretch.
+This road offers incredible views of the surrounding mountains and jungle.
+A popular adventure activity is to cycle down the road.
 Another unique destination in Bolivia is Solar de Uyuni, the world’s largest salt flat.

-Another adventurous destination to visit is Easter Island.
-This remote and mysterious island is home to a number of impressive statues, known as Moai, that are said to have been built by the Rapa Nui people.
+Another adventure destination is Easter Island.
+This is one of the world’s most remote islands.
+It is home to the mysterious Moai statues, which were built by the Rapa Nui people.

 Lake Atitlan, Guatemala

-Central America also boasts some of the world’s best diving spots.
-The Caribbean coast is teeming with colorful marine life and mesmerizing coral reefs.
-The Great Blue Hole in Belize is a giant submarine sinkhole, surrounded by thriving coral reefs and inhabited by various species of sharks.
+Central America also has some of the world’s best diving spots.
+The Caribbean coast is filled with marine life and spectacular coral reefs.
+One of the most popular dive spots is the Great Blue Hole in Belize.
+This is a giant submarine sinkhole that is surrounded by coral reefs.
+It is inhabited by various species of sharks.
+In Roatán, Honduras, you can dive or snorkel the Mesoamerican Barrier Reef.
+This is the second-largest coral reef system in the world after the Great Barrier Reef.
+Coiba National Park, in Panama is also a popular diving destination.

 13. Language

+Spanish is the most widely spoken language in both Central and South America.
 Before traveling to Latin America, I highly recommend you take some time to study Spanish.
 In most of the world, you can get around with just English.
 That’s not really the case in Latin America.
 Most people in the region don’t speak English.
 You don’t need to be fluent but knowing some basic Spanish will be extremely useful.
+It will allow you to communicate with locals, read signs, ask for directions, and understand menus.
+Speaking some Spanish can also help you connect with locals and make local friends.

 Other than other tourists, it’s rare to meet an English speaker in Central and South America.
 Even in large cities.
 I was surprised by this while visiting Buenos Aires.
 Very few people speak English.
 You will encounter some English speakers in major tourist destinations, large hotels, and touristy restaurants.
 Outside of that, most only people speak Spanish.